 (she / her)

-acooley@eastbaycf.org (510) 208-0847With more than 20 years of experience in nonprofit management, grantmaking, program design, and youth development, Alexandria Cooley, is Senior Advisor to the CEO at East Bay Community Foundation.
+acooley@eastbaycf.org (510) 208-0847With more than 20 years of experience in nonprofit management, grantmaking, program design, and youth development, Alexandria Cooley, is the Managing Director of Donor Services and Grants Management at East Bay Community Foundation.

 Alexandria previously served as the Chief Program Officer at Fresh Lifelines for Youth (FLY), a Bay Area nonprofit.
 She spent 10 years in a variety of roles at AmeriCorps, a federal grantmaking agency, and most recently served as Deputy Regional Administrator of the Southeast Region.
 During her time at AmeriCorps, she and her team managed grant awards and project development of over $80 million across a six-state region.
 She was instrumental in supporting the agency through a transformation process that resulted in the development of new positions, a modification in grantmaking processes, and the hiring and training of 20 new staff members within her region.
 Alexandria also served in leadership roles at youth development and K-12-based institutions.